ExpediaGroup/bull/README.md

 ## Primitive type object converter

 Converts a given primitive value into the given primitive type.
-The supported types, in which an object can be converted (from / to), are:
+The supported types, in which an object can be converted (from/to), are:

 * `Byte`, `byte` or `byte[]`
 * `Short` or `short`